12urenloop/cvc/README.markdown

 ### pokemon

 Demo application that generates detection events and sends them to a count-von-count process.

-Requires [LÖVE](https://love2d.org/) to run.
+To run, install [LÖVE](https://love2d.org/) and run `love` from the pokemon-directory.

 ### tools/data-analysis